EU figures show major vaccine exports despite home shortage - WTMJ

 Associated Press

-BRUSSELS (AP) — European Union figures show that the 27-nation bloc has allowed some 34 million doses of COVID-19 vaccine exports over the past weeks despite shortages at home as it continues to struggle to get its vaccine drive up to speed.
+BRUSSELS (AP) — European Union figures show that the 27-nation bloc has allowed the export of over 34 million doses of COVID-19 vaccines over the past weeks despite shortages at home as it continues to struggle to get its vaccine drive up to speed.

-Several officials who spoke on conditions of anonymity because of the sensitivity of the figures said that over 9.1 million doses were exported to the United Kingdom at a time when diplomatic tensions rose over vaccine exports and the implementation of the Brexit divorce agreement.
+Several officials who spoke on condition of anonymity because of the sensitivity of the figures said that over 9.1 million doses were exported to the United Kingdom at a time when diplomatic tensions rose over vaccine exports and the implementation of the Brexit divorce agreement.
+The EU had wanted AstraZeneca vaccines from Britain to make up the shortfall of the company’s commitment to the EU.

+The figures show that even if the EU is accused of “vaccine nationalism” major exports continue from the bloc.
+The exports are almost as high as the roughly 45 million doses that have been distributed within the EU as of last week.

+One diplomat said that of over 200 authorizations for export granted only one was refused.
+Last week, a shipment of more than a quarter million AstraZeneca vaccines destined for Australia was blocked from leaving the EU, in the first use of an export control system instituted by the bloc to make sure big pharma companies would respect their contracts.

-The EU has been under pressure to increase the pace of vaccinations but member nations have complained that production woefully trails demand.
+The EU has been under pressure to increase the pace of vaccinations but member nations have complained that deliveries woefully trail demand.
 Nowhere is the discrepancy in vaccinations more glaring than in a comparison with Britain.

 The last available figures show that 35 % of the U.K. adult population has had a vaccine shot while the figure in the EU stands at 9.6 %.